reidrac/jtc/README.rst

 - PLY (3.4 used).
 - uthash (included in the package).
 - A C compiler (by default **gcc**, you can specify a different one with the `CC` env variable).
+- The Boehm-Demers-Weiser conservative garbage collector (optional but recommended, disable it with `--no-gc` flag, 7.2d used).

 You can use test the compiler with::